Jeongseon-Park-1/Long-term-monitoring-of-damage-progression/README.md

 This repository provides a research-oriented implementation for long-term monitoring of surface damage progression on bridges using temporal UAV images.
 The workflow integrates hierarchical localization, structure-from-motion (SfM), and YOLOv8-based damage segmentation to enable consistent damage identification and tracking across different inspection times.

 ## Overview

 The proposed framework aims to localize and quantify surface damage progression by aligning UAV images captured at different times into a common spatial reference.
 The key components of the pipeline are:

-Hierarchical localization (hloc) for robust camera pose estimation under appearance changes
+1. YOLOv8-based damage segmentation for identifying surface damage regions such as cracks, spalling, and water leakage

-COLMAP-based SfM for geometric reconstruction and spatial consistency
+2. COLMAP-based SfM for geometric reconstruction and spatial consistency

-YOLOv8-based damage segmentation for identifying surface damage regions such as cracks, spalling, and water leakage
+3. Hierarchical localization (hloc) for robust camera pose estimation under appearance changes

 This repository focuses on providing code, configuration files, and representative sample images.

 ## Repository Structure

 Long-term-monitoring-of-damage-progression/
 │
 ├─ Images/